KotaHusky/terraform/README.md

 ### Create a `terraform.tfvars` File

-Create a `terraform.tfvars` file in the root of the repository to define the necessary variables:
+Create a `terraform.tfvars` file in the root of the repository to define the necessary variables.
+Reference the file `terraform.tfvars.template` for the required variables.

+Example `terraform.tfvars` file:

 ```hcl
 subscription_id       = ""